ncoghlan/pulpdist/doc/about.rst

 Target Platforms
 ----------------

-The code is currently tested known to work under Python 2.7 on Fedora and under Python 2.6 on RHEL6.
+The code is currently tested and known to work under Python 2.7 on Fedora and under Python 2.6 on RHEL6.
 It should also run under either version of Python on other \*nix systems (so long as the relevant dependencies are available).